The Burnside problem for odd exponents: The list of induction hypotheses

-\textbf{The induction hypothesis at stage $r$:} At stage $r$ the induction assumption is that the following statements hold for $i = 0, \ldots, r - 1$.
+\textbf{The induction hypothesis at stage $r$:} At stage $r$ we assume inductively that the following statements hold for $i = 0, \ldots, r - 1$.
 Here and in what follows we will refer to Induction Hypothesis~1 as IH~1 etc. \begin{enumerate}[label=IH\,\arabic*., ref=\arabic*] \item The canonical form of rank~$i$ of every word of $\Can_{i - 1}$ is uniquely defined and \item $\Can_{i} \subseteq \Can_{i - 1}$.

 \item The sets $\Rel_i$, $0\leq i \leq r-1$, are closed under cyclic shifts and inverses and pairwise disjoint.
 We have $\Rel_0 =\{1\}$, and $\Rel_i \subseteq\{ w^n\mid w\in \Fr \textit{ primitive}\}$ for $1\leq i\leq r-1$.